Equality and diversity policy

 All adult volunteers and staff must:

-• Never discriminate or treat anyone less favorably on the basis of characteristics protected by this policy.
+- Never discriminate or treat anyone unfairly or less favourably on the basis of characteristics protected by this policy.

-• Provide a warm, friendly environment for everyone you guide or work with.
+- Provide a warm, friendly environment for everyone you volunteer or work with.

-• Make Girlguiding a welcoming and inclusive space for all, by recognising differences and making reasonable adjustments where appropriate.
+- Make Girlguiding a welcoming and inclusive space, by recognising differences and making reasonable adjustments where appropriate.

-• Recognise and respond to policy breaches, in line with the procedure.
+- Recognise and respond to policy breaches, in line with the equality and diversity procedure and for staff the bullying and harassment procedures.

-We’re committed to giving all staff equal opportunities – and to preventing discrimination – throughout their time with us.
-This includes equal opportunities related to recruitment, promotion, training, pay and benefits, discipline and selection for redundancy.
+- We’re committed to giving all staff equal opportunities and preventing discrimination throughout their time with us.
+This includes ensuring fairness in recruitment, promotion, training, pay and benefits, discipline and selection for redundancy.

-We want to support all staff and will make reasonable adjustments to help any employee do their role.
+- We want to support all members, volunteers and staff, and will make reasonable adjustments to help them carry out their role.

 Related documents and information for members of staff